What Happens When Grant Proposals Gloss Over the Facts

 January 11, 2026

-Grant proposals are marketing documents that pitch what is envisioned for the future.
-They are also historical records of sorts, taking stock of recent projects and accomplishments.
-They are also profiles of an organization’s capabilities and capacities, that is, claims about what an organization has done, knows how to do, and has the resources to do again.
 Grant writers are not fiction writers.
 They are supposed to write clearly and persuasively, but they are not supposed to finesse the proposal’s language to such an extent that it becomes untrue.
-And yet, most grant writers have experienced being asked to “massage” unfavorable facts into preferred ones, or have seen their fact-based prose reworked by others into something that has the essence of truth but is not strictly true, or at least less transparent.
-To some, this may sound like business as usual and what you need to do to win a grant.
-However, these little acts of truth-stretching, which can take the form of exaggerations, omissions, and misrepresentations, can exact a cost.
+And yet, most grant writers have experienced being asked to “massage” unfavorable facts into preferred ones, or seen their fact-based prose reworked by others into something that has the essence of truth but is not strictly true, or is at least less transparent.

 How It Happens: The Slippery Slope from Unknowns to Half-Truths

-Grant proposals have always been on the edge of fact and fiction because they are about selling a transformation that could occur if money were received and a project implemented.
-What is proposed is usually (if not always) different from what actually gets implemented for various reasons, including incorrect assumptions during the planning phase or unpredictable events such as natural disasters or political crises during project rollout.
-Because proposals have so many unknowns and are expected to position the applicant in the most favorable light, grant writers become accustomed to treating information as building blocks to be shaped and arranged to tell the strongest story through positive framing.
-For example, in the paragraphs below, versions A and B tell the same basic story, but version A is the preferred telling because it frames things in a positive way and provides supporting details:
+Between proposals based on assumptions and applicants positioning themselves in the most favorable light, grant writers become accustomed to treating information as building blocks to be shaped and positively framed.
+For example, in the paragraphs below, versions A and B tell the same basic story, but version A is the preferred telling because it frames things positively and provides supporting details:

 A: “Since X year, we’ve completed four projects funded by X donor (see Box 1).
 Using lessons learned from the two projects that were delivered on time and on budget, and from the remaining projects that required no-cost extensions, we reviewed and updated our project management processes and procedures (see Attachment X).
 These updates include introducing a customized CMS platform designed to manage budget development and oversight, enabling real-time tracking and problem-solving.”